hardwario/bc-website/content/kits/multi-kit-premium.md

 ---
-title: Big Kit - PREMIUM
+title: Multi Kit - PREMIUM
 id: premium
 description: A perfect start of making your IoT devices with BigClown!
 isBasic: false